Murder of Jamaluddin Ahmed Chowdhury

-The murder of Jamaluddin Ahmed Chowdhury refers to Jamaluddin Ahmed Chowdhury, a businessman, who was murdered after being kidnapped in Chittagong in 2003.
-His skeleton was recovered two years after the kidnapping.
-The Daily Star described it as "sensational".
-Bangladesh Nationalist Party politician and former member of parliament of Chittagong-12, Sarwar Jamal Nizam, was accused of diverting the investigation to protect his brother who was an accused in the case.
+Jamaluddin Ahmed Chowdhury, a businessman and former leader of the Chittagong District unit of the Bangladesh Nationalist Party (BNP), was kidnapped and murdered in Chittagong in 2003.
+His skeleton was recovered two years later.
+The Daily Star described the case as ‘sensational’.
+Sarwar Jamal Nizam, a BNP politician and former member of parliament for Chittagong‑12, was accused of diverting the investigation to protect his brother, who was also implicated in the case.